Arthur D. Little: The Altran era

 By 2001, Arthur D. Little reached its peak as a global consulting firm with very significant growth in the technology sector.
 However, a new management team mismanaged the company's core business and engaged in manipulation of the Memorial Drive Trust.
 The ADL Board of Trustees replaced this management team.
 But the damage had been done, and combined with the impact of the dot.com bubble on technology sector activity this led Arthur D. Little to file Chapter 11 bankruptcy protection in 2002.
+Employees lost their retirement savings as a result.
+An argument could be made that this was something of a precursor to the Enron scandal.
 At an auction in 2002, TIAX LLC, formed by Kenan Sahin, acquired the assets, contracts, and staff of Arthur D. Little's U.S. Technology & Innovation business.
 Paris-based Altran Technologies bought the non-U.S. assets and brand name of Arthur D. Little.

 Under Altran's ownership, Arthur D. Little operated primarily as a European-centric company initially, rebuilding and strengthening its core practices in oil and gas, telecommunications, automotive, manufacturing, and chemicals.
 It did however maintain offices in Boston and Houston in the USA.
-Later ADL grew and expanded throughout Europe, the Middle East, and Asia and continued to be recognized for its expertise in areas combining aspects of technology, innovation, and strategy.
+Later ADL grew and expanded throughout Europe, the Middle East, and Asia and continued to be recognized for its expertise in areas combining aspects of technology, innovation, and strategy.]

 Refounding - current partnership organization

 A group of partners led a management buyout from the Altran group in 2011.
 The MBO was completed on 30 December 2011 with the vast majority of ADL directors becoming partners and shareholders.
-A small number of senior principals, as well as the CFO and COO, also became also shareholders.
+A small number of senior principals, as well as the CFO and COO, also became shareholders.
 The firm is led by the elected Global CEO, Ignacio Garcia-Alves, who was also the leader of the MBO team.
 Currently the firm operates with an elected board of directors and several elected committees - Compensation Committee, Partnership Committee, and an Audit Committee.

-Since the MBO, ADL opened new offices in Turkey, Oslo, Buenos Aires, Mexico City, Singapore, Hong Kong, Beirut, Riyadh, Moscow, Prague and Bahrain.
+In the five years following the 2011 MBO, ADL opened new offices in Turkey, Oslo, Buenos Aires, Mexico City, Singapore, Hong Kong, Beirut, Riyadh, Prague and Bahrain.
 In addition, ADL recently re-established itself in the US market and has opened offices in Boston, New York, and San Francisco.
 In March 2021 Arthur D. Little announced it had reached a milestone of over 100 partners.
+Growth accelerated after this milestone, with the company reaching 150 partners roughly two years later.

 In March 2022 Arthur D. Little terminated its operations in Russia and closed its Moscow office.